karthikmallikarjun/cover_letter_generator/readme.md

    streamlit run app/main.py
    ```

+## Reference
+Thank you Dhaval Patel and codebasics for the amazing tutorial and helping me in the learning process.
+Please find the complete repo on https://github.com/codebasics/project-genai-cold-email-generator
+with a different implemenation of Email generator with a different LLM model.

 **Additional Terms:**
 This software is licensed under the MIT License.
 However, commercial use of this software is strictly prohibited without prior written permission from the author.
 Attribution must be given in all copies or substantial portions of the software.